Jonnylie/react-portfolio/README.md

 # My Portfolio

-Responsive portfolio website
+This project is my portfolio website built with [React] to highlight my programming related projects

 ## Built With

 - React.js
 - React Hooks
-- Custom CSS
+- React Router
 - Styled Components

 ## Using Docker